kushalnl7/CN_HTTP_Server/README.md

 # HTTP_Server_Computer_Networks

+### If you find the repository helpful, don’t forget to ⭐ it!

 ## To Run the project:
 1. The main server file is  **https.py**
 2. To run the server file: `python3 https.py 12000` (Any Port number can be given by user, we are assuming it to be 12000)